How to Recover From Burnout and Restore Balance

 2. Practice Mindfulness

 Burnout often pulls us into a swirl of past regrets and future worries, ramping up stress.
 Mindfulness practices can help break that cycle by anchoring your attention in the present moment.
-This simple shift can help reduce anxiety and improve emotional awareness.

 In a meta-analysis of meditation research, studies consistently found that mindfulness practices increase emotional regulation and decrease stress reactivity.*

 Whether it’s mindful breathing, guided meditation, or simply noticing your senses during daily activities, these small moments build resilience.
 Dedicating just a few minutes a day can help train your brain to stay calm in the chaos, making it easier to manage stress over time.
+3. Make Changes to Your Diet

 Nutrition plays a direct role in your stress response and energy levels.
 Balanced meals rich in whole foods like vegetables, fruits, protein, and healthy fats provide the building blocks your body needs to repair and regulate.
 A study on nutrition found that healthy eating patterns, like those found in the Mediterranean diet, are linked to better mental health and overall well-being.*

-Supplements can also give your body the extra support it needs during burnout.
+Supplementing your diet can also give your body the extra support it needs during burnout.
 We’ll dive into some of the top ones below to help you feel your best again.

 4. Embrace Gentle Movement